itsrxmmy/MuTo/README.md

 # **MuTo**

-MuTo is a MultiTool application packed with tools and features that runs within the Windows Commandline.
+MuTo is a Multi-Tool application packed with tools and features that runs within the Windows Commandline.